sivamca2k6/full-stack-web-dev-nano-degree-udacity/README.md

 5) Play the quiz game, randomizing either all questions or within a specific category.

 Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

+## Project 3 - Coffee Shop Full Stack

+Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
+But they need help setting up their menu experience.

+You have been called on to demonstrate your newly learned skills to create a full stack drink menu application.
+The application must:

+1. Display graphics representing the ratios of ingredients in each drink.
+2. Allow public users to view drink names and graphics.
+3. Allow the shop baristas to see the recipe information.
+4. Allow the shop managers to create new drinks and edit existing drinks.

+This project will give you a hands-on chance to practice and demonstrate what you've learned in this lesson, such as:

+• Implementing authentication and authorization in Flask
+• Designing against key security principals
+• mplementing role-based control design patterns
+• Securing a REST API
+• Applying software system risk and compliance principles